tokufxug/ConvertingSideBySide3DVideoToMultiviewHEVC/README.md

 ```
 [View in Source][VideoLayers]

-- Note: Playing back MV-HEVC content in environments without an HEVC decoder, such as the visionOS simulator, uses video layer `0` for all content.

 ## Configure the MV-HEVC input source

 The app transcodes video by directly copying pixels from the source frame.
-Writing track data to a video file requires an [`AVAssetWriterInput`][13].
-The sample app uses an [`AVAssetWriterInputTaggedPixelBufferGroupAdaptor`][14] to provide pixel data from the source, writing to the output.
+Writing track data to a video file requires an [`AVAssetWriterInput`][15].
+The sample app uses an [`AVAssetWriterInputTaggedPixelBufferGroupAdaptor`][16] to provide pixel data from the source, writing to the output.

 ``` swift
 let frameInput = AVAssetWriterInput(mediaType: .video, outputSettings: multiviewSettings)